JeongsooP/Community-Forensics/README.md

                         Set up a fraction of total iterations to be used as warmup.
 Overrides `--warmup_epochs`. (-1: disabled)
-  --no_lr_schedule      If set, do not use lr scheduler --val_frac VAL_FRAC   Fraction of validation set --num_ops NUM_OPS     Number of operations --ops_magnitude OPS_MAGNITUDE
+  --no_lr_schedule      If set, do not use lr scheduler --val_frac VAL_FRAC   Fraction of validation set --test_frac TEST_FRAC
+                        Fraction of test set
+  --augment AUGMENT     Augmentations to always use.
+Enter comma-separated string from the following:(singleJPEG, StochasticJPEG, rrc, flip, randaugment)
+  --num_ops NUM_OPS     Number of operations
+  --ops_magnitude OPS_MAGNITUDE
                         RandAugment magnitude (default=10), max=30